farsabbutt/search-list-text/README.md

 # :hourglass_flowing_sand: Search List Text
 Filter a list for the given text and provide the formatted results with matched text to be boldable

-[![typescript](https://img.shields.io/npm/types/search-list-text?style=plastic)](https://www.typescriptlang.org/)
+- Filter any list by a text field
+- Framework agnostic, can be used in React, Angular, Vue etc.
+- Flexible so that any styles can be applied
+- Bolded text works for case insensitive matches [![typescript](https://img.shields.io/npm/types/search-list-text?style=plastic)](https://www.typescriptlang.org/)

 ## 🚀 Demo